MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **User Setup**, and then choose the related link.
 2. On the **User Setup** page opens, choose the **New** action.
-3. In the **User ID** field, enter the ID of a user, or choose the field to see all current Pages users in the system.
+3. In the **User ID** field, enter the ID of a user, or choose the field to see all current Windows users in the system.
 4. Fill in the fields as necessary.

 ## <a name="to-create-or-modify-a-permission-set"></a>To create or modify a permission set